DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-08-22-trading-with-binance-exchange.md

 ![Balances]({{ "/assets/images/funds-deposit.png" | relative_url }})

-For extra measure do a ctr-f (Windows) cmd+f (Osx) in the screen and make sure that the entirety of the address is selected when found.
+For extra measure do a ctr-f (Windows) cmd+f (Osx) paste the address in the search box on the screen and make sure that the entirety of the address is selected when found.

 <img class="img-left" style="background-color:white;padding:2px;width:114px;float:right" titel="binance BTC address" alt="binance btc address 1GdzNxjGDfWjjt2mdK9zJL9FxP4UCEuiZd" src="/assets/images/btc-deposit-address.png"/>